-The Importance of Behavior-Based Interviews
+The Importance of Behavior-based Interviews

-Behavioral interview questions identify a variety of core strengths and values.
+Behavioural interview questions identify a variety of core strengths and values.
 A good candidate will be able to provide concrete examples of past work and personal experiences to highlight their strengths.
 The answers will demonstrate both capability and willingness to cooperate and adjust to new situations.

 If you find that the questions take the client back, don’t be shocked.
-While behavior-based interview questions are becoming more popular, many applicants are still unfamiliar with them and tend to only practice the staple questions like, “Tell me about yourself” and “What makes you a good candidate for this role?”
+While behaviour-based interview questions are becoming more popular, many applicants are still unfamiliar with them and tend to only practice the staple questions like, “Tell me about yourself” and “What makes you a good candidate for this role?”